tsackton/taelgar/Gazetteer/Greater Sembara/Refounded Alliance of Aurbez/Rocky Ford.md

 general idea is that the village is recreated each spring where the best fording spot is on the masance, which moves each season; PCs came here in Ausson's game but the details are mostly lost to time as I didn't write them down

-The vibe was frontier town/rough justice/slightly crooked place
+The vibe was frontier town/rough justice/slightly crooked place with a "river boss" who controlled the crossing and basically ran the town. could have changed some since the 1680s but should still be a moveable camp more than a real town
 %%